This post may contain eBay affiliate links. Please read our disclosure policy.

 This is the second most popular Roger Clemens rookie card on the market.
 Clemens left the minor leagues for Boston on May 15, 1984.
 He was one of the players included in the 1984 Fleer Update set (which featured players who got the call from the minors that season).

 The front of the card shows a young, beaming Clemens wearing his Red Sox uniform.

 The back of the card reads, “Won 3 letters as a football defensive end and two more as basketball center at Spring Woods High School (Houston), even had pro offers from Seattle Seahawks and the Boston Celtics…Was Red Sox the first pick in the 1980 June draft….He was the winning pitcher in the final game of the College World Series ’83, as Texas beat Alabama for the NCAA title….His 1983 pro record, including the Eastern League playoffs, was 9-2, 1.19 with 66 hits in 98 IP, 13 ER, 14 BB, and 108 strikeouts.”

 The front of the card features a business-like Clemens staring down the opposing batter.
 This is a great option for Clemens fans who want to reminisce about his unhittable fastballs.

 The back of the card reads, “Won roster spot with Red Sox in just second year of pro ball in ’84, winning nine games…Was winning pitcher in the clinching game of College World Series for Texas Longhorns in 1983.”

-This is another card that shows a smiling Roger Clemens on the front, presumably relishing another win.
+This card shows a smiling Roger Clemens on the front, presumably relishing another win.
 The back of the card reads, “Roger refused basketball offers from Seattle SuperSonics & Boston Celtics to sign with Red Sox.”

 Truly, basketball’s loss is baseball’s gain.